AntonioDiaz/movies/README.md

 To run the app it is necessary to set a valid API KEY for The Movie database api.

-The api KEY is defined on app/build.gradle and is called "MOVIES_API_KEY".
+The api KEY is defined on app/build.gradle in a constant called "MOVIES_API_KEY".